Faculty at College Fair

 The Dumke Center for Civic Engagement provides funding resources for students.
 These funding opportunities range from creating one-time projects to designing and implementing year-long projects.

 These hours count toward the 20-hour student employee maximum.
 Although you are working for the nonprofit, your funding comes from the Dumke Center for Civic Engagement at Westminster University.
 You cannot work more than 20 hours between your student-employment positions.
+The total length of the program is a semester long.

 Program Instructions

-4. Continue to communicate with the program coordinator for resources, mentoring, and reflection on the CEG program.
+• Have monthly check-ins with the program coordinator for resources, mentoring, and reflection on the CEG program.

-5. Complete a change project, which includes:
+• Complete a change project, which includes:

 • A project outline that addresses a need of your designated nonprofit